 Take a break from traveling!

 There are good views all day long.
 Nevertheless, we recommend to take breaks.
 Good places to do so are Schynige Platte, Mürren, Wengen and Kleine Scheidegg.
 These are perfect places to enjoy the views while not on board a train, or to have lunch or a coffee.
 Shopping can be done in Interlaken, Mürren, Wengen and Grindelwald.

 - Look into rail passes to save money.

-- Create an itinerary.
+- Create a detailed itinerary.
 The suggested trip can be done in a day if you depart early (we suggest around 8:00 AM).
 If you don't include the walks you can depart later.
-Do take some extra time into account to have lunch and take pictures.
-Have a look at the timetable so you'll know about exact departure and arrival times;
+Plan extra time to have lunch and to take pictures.
+Have a look at the timetable so you'll know about exact departure and arrival times.

 - Check the weather forecast.
 You won't be able to enjoy the views in case of rain or low clouds.